nv-intl/nv-intl.github.io/wiki/tubes.md

 ## F9800 Series
 The F9800 series is an ongoing line of [MX10160](/wiki/formats#mx10160) format tubes for civilian and military aviation use.

-Each version of this series is names F9800 followed by one or two letters.
+Each version of this series is names F9800 followed by a specific code consisting of at least one letter.

 ### Additional documents: